IT

 What files are supported?

-Will merging change quality?
+Will merging change the quality?

-Can I reorder tracks?
+Can I reorder tracks before merging?

 Why is there a small gap between files?

-How many files can I merge?
+How many files can I merge at once?

 What’s the cleanest workflow?